Broote/css-autoreload/README.md

 # CSS autoreload

-This script regularly checks if your stylesheet was modified and reloads it without refreshing the whole page.
+This script regularly checks if any of your CSS files were modified and reloads them without refreshing the whole page.

 Use it as a bookmarklet: